the-turing-way/the-turing-way/content/rdm/rdm.md

 ## Checklist
 > This is a different style than the other chapters, but I really love what Alex provided so I just kept it.

-- [ ]Don't Touch the Raw Data - back it up somewhere reasoonable and keep a read-only copy.
+- [ ]Don't Touch the Raw Data - back it up somewhere reasonable and keep a read-only copy.

 - [ ]Have a plan! - Decide where your data is going to be stored, what its called, when/if it needs to be deleted BEFORE you start collecting it and note it down in a data management plan.
 If you collect sensitive data, plan for consent for sharing from the start!